hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 access to the repository.
 (Since the registry uses webhooks to import new module versions, it needs admin access to create those webhooks.)
 For GitLab, the repository must be in the main organization or group, not in any subgroups.

-- **One module per repository.** The registry cannot use combined repositories with multiple modules.

 - **Named `terraform-<PROVIDER>-<NAME>`.** Module repositories must use this three-part name format, where `<NAME>` reflects the type of infrastructure the